spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   That is even more the case when considering smaller scales.
 In general, the smaller the timescale and/or spatial scale, the greater influence internal variability will have on the behavior relative to other factors.

+low cloud
+  A {term}`cloud` that is sufficiently low in Earth's {term}`troposphere`, so anywhere from the surface up to say 3-4 km.
+Of our particular interest are the pervasive decks of *stratocumulus* clouds over the eastern portions of the subtropical oceans.

+  Low clouds tend to have a negative net {term}`cloud radiative effect`:
+  - {term}`longwave radiation`: being close to the surface, their temperature is not usually much cooler than that of the surface, resulting in little net absorption of LW.
+So, even though they are highly effective absorbers of surface LW, they then re-emit it at nearly the same temperature: LW CRE is close to zero
+  - {term}`shortwave radiation`: they reflect lots of SW back to space, so SW CRE is strongly negative.
+  - net: Little LW absorption plus strong SW reflection equals negative CRE.

 Kelvin
   Absolute temperature, such that zero Kelvin equals [absolute zero](https://en.wikipedia.org/wiki/Absolute_zero).
 Abbreviated K.  The SI unit for temperature.
 Equal to degrees Celsius plus 273.15.